 Franklin Boasts a new state of the art high school and newly renovated public schools, new historic museum and senior center, an outstanding public library, fourteen recreational fields and playgrounds, significant cultural resources.

 You don't need to leave Franklin to be entertained since there are many family orientated events and activities throughout the year including the following annual events: the Feast of St. Rocco, Concerts on the Common Wednesday evenings during the summer, Franklin’s four day long 4th of July Celebration, and the Downtown Franklin Partnership’s Strawberry Stroll, Harvest Festival and Holiday Stroll.
-Franklin is also home to the Franklin School of Performing Arts and Dean College Performing Arts where you can see live performances throughout the year.
+Franklin is also home to the Franklin School of Performing Arts, Dean College Performing Arts and the Black Box theater, where you can see live performances throughout the year.

 Franklin has a myriad of more than 50 fine restaurants, coffee and pizza shops!
-There is something for everyone.
-Restaurants
+There is something for everyone!

 Shopping in Franklin

 Franklin has three major supermarket chains, three shopping plazas that include the stores Marshalls, Bob’s, Dress Barn , Big Lots, Men’s Wearhouse and Bath & Body Works to name a few .
-We also have many speciality shops in our downtown Downtown partnership
+We also have many speciality shops in our downtown.
+Visit our Franklin Downtown Partnership page here.

 Franklin prides itself on the wide spectrum of architectural styles preserved in the community, including handsome Greek revival and Italianate buildings, as well as High Victorian Gothic, Second Empire and Queen Ann, among others.
 Many of these historic structures are home to the offices and dormitories of Dean College, and within the community’s two National Historic Districts.